-CPD Training Opportunities
+CPD Frameworks and Training Opportunities

 The Teaching Partnership aspires to provide regional progression and development opportunities to equip practitioners with the skills and ability to progress within the partnership.